carvel-dev/carvel/content/kapp-controller/docs/latest/package-consumption.md

 ## Adding package repository

 kapp-controller needs to know which packages are available to install.
-One way to let it know about available packages is by registering a package repository.
+One way to let it know about available packages is by creating a package repository.
 To do this, we need a PackageRepository CR:

 ```yaml